WileTheCoyote/Finding-Quality-Shots-In-The-NBA/README.md

 # Mapping NBA Shot Quality
-A Data Mining project that attempts to answer questions about shot preferences for an NBA team
+A Data Mining project that attempts to map NBA shot attempts by thier respective quality

 ### Purpose: